cbeyls/HtmlConverterCompose/README.md

 The `htmlToAnnotatedString()` function takes an optional `style` argument of type `HtmlStyle` which allows to customize styling.
 The currently provided options are:

-- `linkSpanStyle`: Optional style for hyperlinks (content of `a` tags).
+- `textLinkStyles`: Optional collection of styles for hyperlinks (content of `a` tags).
 Default is a simple underline.
-When set to `null`, hyperlinks will not be styled, which can be useful in case they are not clickable (see next section).
+When set to `null`, hyperlinks will not be styled, which can be useful when they are not clickable (see next section).
 - `indentUnit`: Unit of indentation for block quotations and nested lists.
 Default is **24 sp**.
 Note that `em` units are not yet supported for indentation in Compose Desktop.

 For example, here is how to style hyperlinks to use the theme's primary color with no underline: